Pavipravish/T-FLIPFLOP-POSEDGE/README.md

 **Procedure**

-1. Type the program in Quartus software.
+1.Type the program in Quartus software.

-2. Compile and run the program.
+2.Compile and run the program.

-3. Generate the RTL schematic and save the logic diagram.
+3.Generate the RTL schematic and save the logic diagram.

-4. Create nodes for inputs and outputs to generate the timing diagram.
+4.Create nodes for inputs and outputs to generate the timing diagram.

-5. For different input combinations generate the timing diagram.
+5.For different input combinations generate the timing diagram.

 **PROGRAM**

+Program for flipflops and verify its truth table in quartus using Verilog programming.
 ```
 module t_ff_ (t, clk, rst, q);
   input t, clk, rst;